CarletonComputerScienceSociety/website/content/volunteer/_index.md

 ### 🌟 First Year Representatives

-We are also looking for two (2) First Year Representatives!
+We are currently looking for two (2) First Year Representatives!
 To nominate yourself as First Year Representative, please complete the  [Fall 2024 Nomination Form](#form).

 ### 📋 Coordinator Positions
 We are currently looking for three (3) coordinator roles: